godotengine/godot-docs/classes/class_vector3.rst

 Description
 -----------

-3-element structure that can be used to represent positions in 3D space or any other pair of numeric values.
+3-element structure that can be used to represent positions in 3D space or any other triplet of numeric values.

 It uses floating-point coordinates.
 See :ref:`Vector3i<class_Vector3i>` for its integer counterpart.